schyen/MetaboMate/README.md

 #### Solutions to common error messages:

->`Installation failed: 'exdir' does not exist` Workspace directory not writable, change location of the workspace
+>`Installation failed: 'exdir' does not exist`

+Workspace directory not writable, change location of the workspace

->***Dependency package missing***
+>`Dependency package missing`

-Install the required package from CRAN or Bioconductor.org
+Install the required package(s) from Bioconductor.org

-You can check if the installation was successful by loading the package into your R session `library(MetaboMate)` - all is fine if no error message is returned.
+You can check if the installation was successful by loading the package into your R session: `library(MetaboMate)` - all is fine if no error message is returned.

 ## Tutorials / Vignettes